top of page

 Overview:

 Another Swiss manufacturer which is exceptionally good at marketing.
-First to produce made for Android hearing aids.
+First company to produce made for Android hearing aids.

 Pros: Robust and very clear connection when streaming from smart phones.